SassConf/2015-austin-speaker-cfp/how-to-submit.md

 We’d love to have a short bio, a photo of you, or any other details like your blog, Twitter, or anything else.

 If you are accepted, a bio and photo will be required.

+#### Labels

+Once you submit your new issue, there are quite a few labels available for your submission.
+You don't have to add any, but don't be surprised if we add some to your submission!

+`talk` for standard length talk submissions

+`lightning-talk` for lightning talk submissions

+`workshop` for workshop submissions

+`discussion` for moderated discussion submissions

+`constructive-crit` if you want constructive criticism or feedback on your submission, add this label

+`accepted` we will add this label once a talk is officially accepted